I-K-M/I-K-M/README.md

 Hi, I'm Ismael 👋

-💻 I am a frontend junior developer using JS, REACT, NEXT, REDUX and FIREBASE 💻
+💻 I am a frontend junior developer using REACT, NEXT, REDUX 💻

 📈 My next goal is to learn Solidity and Ether.js 📈